carlmylo/docu-rpcs3/pages/english/instruments/drums/midi.md

 ## NOTES:

-* **Do NOT map this instrument via Gamepad Configuration.**
+* **Do NOT map this instrument via Pads.**
 * Your MIDI Drum Kit needs to:
 	* **be set to MIDI Channel 10**
 	* **standard GM mapping.**
-	* These should be default settings but consult the manual for your MIDI Drum Kit to make sure.
+These should be default settings but consult the manual for your MIDI Drum Kit to make sure.
 * D-Pad: Left and D-Pad: Right cannot be used.
 This makes slowing down practice mode and cycling through trainers impossible.
 * RPCN Menus (for sending or accepting online invites) will cause a softlock.
 You will need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads){:target="_blank"}.